RealKinetic/locust_k8s/Blog_part_1.md

 # Docker

-We're going to build and run our [Docker](https://www.docker.com/) containers locally first so go ahead and install Docker for your environment based off the directions on the [Docker](https://www.docker.com/) website.
+We're going to start by building and running our [containers](https://www.docker.com/what-container) locally using [Docker](https://www.docker.com/).
+Install Docker for your environment using the directions on the [Docker](https://www.docker.com/) website.

+**NOTE:** Before continuing, you should stop the two servers from the previous sections using `ctrl-c` in each terminal window.

 # Docker Environment

-We will have two containers running in our scenario: our example server and Locust instance.
+We will run two containers: our service (our golang example server) and our Locust instance.
 To support our locust container’s communication with our example server we need to configure a custom Docker network.
 Thankfully this is a simple process.

-The following command will create a custom Docker network named `locustnw`
+The following command will create a custom Docker network named `locustnw`:

     $ docker network create --driver bridge locustnw